sambhav2612/karumanchi/README.md

 ### Directory Tree

-Generated in Windows 10 using `tree /F` command in `cmd //C tree` terminal.
+Generated in Windows 10 using `tree /F` command in terminal.

 ```bash
 .